Tax

 Japanese Residence Tax

 All residents of Japan, including foreign residents, are required to pay Residence Tax.
-The municipality in which you were residing in on January 1 2011 is the municipality that will administer your Residence Tax bill.
+The municipality in which you were residing in on January 1 of the current year is the municipality that will administer your Residence Tax bill.
 The amount of Residence Tax to be paid, this includes Prefectural Residence Tax and Municipal Residence Tax, is determined by the amount of income received between January and December of the previous year, and the number of dependents you have.

 How Japanese Income Tax is Calculated